 Watergate Cake

-Over the holidays I made my family’s infamous Watergate Salad and it reminded me that I had never shared my vintage (the 1970’s) Watergate Cake with you.
+Over the holidays, I made my family’s infamous Watergate Salad, and it reminded me that I had never shared my vintage (the 1970s) Watergate Cake with you.
 So, now I’m going to show you how to make it.
+Mark and I watched the Netflix Documentary called “The Martha Mitchell Effect” last night, and it was excellent.

-This cake is very moist, probably because it has instant pudding in it.
+This cake is very moist, likely due to the instant pudding it contains.
 It’s a fluffy cake filled with shredded coconut and chopped pecans.
-The nuts and the coconut give it a really awesome texture in every bite.
+The nuts and coconut give it a fantastic texture in every bite.
 Plus, who doesn’t love a few Maraschino cherries once in a while on the top of a cake?

-I have a popular chocolate cake I make for my neighborhood at least for parties and funerals.
-It has chocolate instant pudding, chocolate chips, and sour cream in it, yep it’s yummy!
+I have a popular chocolate cake that I make for my neighborhood, especially for parties and funerals.
+It has chocolate instant pudding, chocolate chips, and sour cream in it, yep, it’s yummy!
 Linda’s Chocolate Cake

-I want to share my mom’s secret trick for making your cakes really moist.
+I’d like to share my mom’s secret trick for making cakes moist.
 Well, she always told her daughters (me) it was a secret.
-Then I realized a well-known Bundt cake shop freezes their cakes as well.
+Then I realized a well-known Bundt cake shop freezes its cakes as well.
 Mom, the secret is out, if it ever was a secret.

 Watergate Cake Tips